nasa/oceandata-notebooks/README.md

 ## For Maintainers

 TODO:
-  - apply license to notebook files, but who is copyright holder?
-  - image definition for repo2docker
+  - PR for L2/L3 notebooks
-    - how handles conda-lock?
-      - conda-lock.yml: ignored
-      - requirements.txt: $KERNEL_PYTHON_PREFIX/bin/pip install (into conda env "notebook")
-      - environment.yml and requirements.txt: ignores requirements
-      - environment.yml including requirements.txt: works, but not sure how dualing deps are resolved.
-    - FIXME: locked requirements.txt forces upgrade of (probably) jupyterlab deps from repo2docker
-      - run uv pip compile during build, with versions from kernel env, then pip install?
+  - why is thomas notebook different on website?
   - src/jupytext.toml makes manual sync annoying
-  - in pre-commit
-    - ruff lint and fmt or black, hopefully comments too
+  - get working on oss
   - notebooks failing in `jb build src/`, see `src/_toc.yml`
+  - pre-commit markdown word wrap?
+  - index-url for pytorch, but it pre-empts everything
+  - apply license to separately downloadable files (setup.py, *.ipynb)
+  - changelog
   - random cell ids, preserved id metadata from notebooks? (see https://github.com/mwouts/jupytext/issues/1263)
   - fill in "How to Cite" once on Zenodo
-  - changelog
   - CodeQL static code analyzer
-  - index-url for pytorch, but it pre-empts everything

 ### Dependencies

-If you add an `import` for a new package, or a notebook requires a package to be installed for some backend (e.g. h5netcdf), make sure the package is listed in the `project.dependencies` array in `pyproject.toml`.
+For every `import` statement, or if a notebook requires a package to be installed for a backend (e.g. h5netcdf), make sure the package is listed in the `project.dependencies` array in `pyproject.toml`.
 You can add entries manually or using `uv`, as in:
 ```
 $ uv add scipy